oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `school_announcements` Policies

 These policies control who can view and manage school-wide announcements.
+Please **delete all old policies** for `school_announcements` before adding these new ones.

 ### Policy 1: `Authenticated users can view relevant announcements`
 -   **Allowed operation:** `SELECT`